Tauroctony: Mithras with the bull

 CIMRM 1083: Tauroctony relief from the "Heidenfeld" Mithraeum (Mithraeum I, Heddernheim, Germany), now in Wiesbaden.
 An extensive description is available at this image's Wikipedia commons page.

 Although there are numerous minor variations, the basic features of the central tauroctony scene is highly uniform: Mithras half-straddles a bull that has been forced to the ground.
-The bull invariably appears in profile, facing to his left (the viewers’ right).
-In original (un-reconstructed) depictions, Mithras invariably has his head turned away from the bull, and in many he is looking back over his right shoulder up to Sol (statuary that shows Mithras looking at the bull are the result of Renaissance-era restorations of monuments that were missing a head).
+The bull invariably appears in profile, facing to his left, the viewers’ right.
+In original un-reconstructed depictions, Mithras invariably has his head turned away from the bull.
+In many he is looking back over his right shoulder up to Sol.
+Statuary that shows Mithras looking at the bull are the result of Renaissance-era restorations of monuments that were missing a head.

 The bull is held down by Mithras' left leg, which is bent at an angle and the knee of which presses down on the bull's spine.
 The bull's rump and right hind leg is restrained by Mithras' right leg, which is almost fully extended.

 With his left hand, Mithras pulls back the head of the bull by the nostrils or the muzzle (never by the horns, which – if at all represented – are short).
 In his right hand, Mithras usually holds a knife or short sword plunged into the neck/shoulder of the bull.
 Alternatively (CIMRM 2196), the knife is sticking into the bull's neck, and Mithras has his arm raised as if in triumph.
 Mithras is usually dressed in a knee-length long-sleeved tunic (tunica manicata), closed boots and breeches (anaxyrides, bracae).
 Mithras' cape, if he wears one, is usually spread open, as if flying.
 Occasionally, Mithras is nude (CIMRM 2196, 2327; 201; 1275).
 On his head, Mithras usually wears a phrygian cap, like the one worn by Attis.
 The tail of the bull occasionally appears to end in an ear of wheat.
 The blood from the wound is also sometimes depicted as ears of wheat, or as a cluster of grapes.

 Several cult images have the bull adorned with the Roman dorsuale, sometimes decorated with embroidery.
 This dorsal band or blanket placed on the back of the animal is an adoption from the then-contemporary images of public sacrifice, and identifies the bull as a sacrificial beast.

 From traces of pigment found on some reliefs it seems that there was no particular coloring tradition that was followed.
 In the relief from Jajce (CIMRM 1902), the bull is black, while Mithras' tunic is blue and his cloak red.
 In the relief from Marino and the wall fresco from Capua Vetere (CIMRM 181), the bull is white.
 At Marino, Mithras' the tunic is red and the cloak blue.
 In a stucco group now in Frankfurt but originally from Rome (CIMRM 430), the animal is reddish brown.
 In the relief from the Barbarini mithraeum (CIMRM 390), the bull is light brown and Mithras' tunic and trousers are green.